paulatulis/pt-website-fe/content/blog/The Wheel, but Reinvent It/index.md

 **5. It’s always been that way**

-This is the lamest reason in my opinion.
+This is the weakest reason in my opinion.
 A lot of things have “always been that way” and that doesn’t mean they are useful or superior or the most efficient.
 But we can worry about being the change we seek after we get the job.

-Knowing the information above, *especially reason numero cinco*, we can walk into interviews prepared, which will not only impress the person interviewing, but also get everyone to the more fun part of talking about additional creative approaches to these brainteasers.

 <p align="center">
   <img width="460" height="300" src="./whiteboard.jpeg">
 </p>

+Knowing the information above, *especially reason numero cinco*, we can walk into interviews prepared, which will not only impress the interviewer, but will also get everyone to the more enjoyable part of talking about additional creative approaches to these problems.

 And here is the really good news: Google and built-in methods are not going away.
 They’ll just be waiting on the other side of that interviewing room.

 If you’d like to actually see some different approaches in solving a few of these questions (in JavaScript), my next blog post will cover it.
+Check back next week!